sballin/alfred-search-notes-app/README.md

 ### Required setup

 The "search" binary needs to be manually authorized to run on your computer.
-Right-click the Search Notes workflow, click "Open in Finder", open the "search" folder, right-click the "search" binary, click "Open", and you should be all set after it runs once in Terminal.
+After installing, right-click the Search Notes workflow in Alfred preferences, click "Open in Finder", open the "search" folder, right-click the "search" binary, click "Open", and you should be all set after it runs once in Terminal.

 ### Customize